 This may be the greatest compliment a personality can get.

-there’s much more in the study.
+There’s much more in the study.
 For example, more than 60% of listeners are likely to talk about things air personalities have said on the air.
-This often takes place through social networks, furthering extending the reach and impact of your personality brand.
+This often takes place through social networks, further extending the reach and impact of your personality brand.

-The research results were from a study conducted in conjunction with the University of Southern California, which surveyed 2,700 respondents.
-The report also includes insights from an additional online survey of over 1,000 respondents, as well as from live focus groups, ethnographies, listening logs, digital assignments and conversations with air personalities from across the country.
+The research results were from a study conducted in conjunction with the University of Southern California, which surveyed 2,700 folks.
+The report also includes insights from an online survey of over 1,000 respondents, and live focus groups, listening logs, digital assignments, and conversations with air personalities across the country.

-Yes, you are a difference.
-The role of air personalities in listener lives is profound.
-If, of course, you are truly a radio personality, not just a DJ or announcer.
+Yes, you make a difference.
+The role of air personalities is profound if you are truly a radio personality, not just a DJ or announcer.